How to Create a Profitable Patio SpaceLast updated on 6/12/2020

 Animals may be attracted to the smell of food, whether it’s being cooked outside or simply served to a guest.
 They may start encroaching on your dining area in hopes of finding food scraps or trash.
 Be quick to clear away uneaten food after guests have gone and sweep the floors for fallen debris.
 If animals become a continuous problem, call a reputable pest control company to discuss your options.

-Choose Appropriate Furniture and Decor
+Choosing Patio Furniture and Decor

 Use furniture, shading, and lighting to capture the ambiance of your restaurant patio design.
 Do you want to use rustic wooden picnic tables and benches, or do you prefer a charming set up with metal chairs and seat cushions?
 Whatever furniture you decide on, keep it in line with the concept of your restaurant.